caf62219/svg-logo-maker/README.md

 # Installation
     -In order to install this project the user must go to the terminal and type in "node index.js" then follow the prompts on the screen.
+    -In order to run the tests, the user must go to the terminal and type "npm run test".

     -Follow the following URL to the video that demonstrates installation and usage: